6 steps to achieve your financial freedom

 These can affect whether your plan stays on track.

-Your personal circumstance will also shift, giving you either more or less scope to save and invest.
-You might start earning more money, inherit a windfall, or have children
+Your personal circumstances will also shift, giving you either more or less scope to save and invest.
+You might start earning more money, inherit a windfall, or have children.

 It’s important to frequently check where your plan is in relation to your financial goals.

-Taking stock of where you are will enable you to make the necessary adjustments to keep your plan on track.
+Taking stock of your situation will enable you to make the necessary adjustments to keep your plan on track.

 This might mean switching savings into riskier funds to increase growth potential, rebalancing asset allocations that have drifted, upping the amount you save regularly, or paying in lump sums to make up for lost ground.